Quantized Hall drift in a frequency-encoded photonic Chern insulator: Results

-{\em Band structure measurement --} While edge states are the natural observable for topological photonics systems in real-space~\cite{ozawa_topological_2019, mittal_photonic_2019}, synthetic frequency dimensions offer direct access to the bulk energy bands through time-resolved transmission measurement using a continuous-wave laser~\cite{dutt_experimental_2019}.
-The principle underlying this measurement (see Methods and SM for details) is that the periodicity of the eigenmodes in frequency gives rise to time-periodic pulse trains with superposed long ($T=\frac{2\pi}{\Omega}$) and short periods ($T'=\frac{2\pi}{M\Omega}$) components.
+While edge states are the natural observable for topological photonics systems in real-space~\cite{ozawa_topological_2019, mittal_photonic_2019}, synthetic frequency dimensions offer direct access to the bulk energy bands through time-resolved transmission measurement using a continuous-wave laser~\cite{dutt_experimental_2019}.
+The principle underlying this measurement (see Appendix C and Supplementary Materials \cite{SM}) is that the periodicity of the eigenmodes in frequency gives rise to time-periodic pulse trains with superposed long ($T=\frac{2\pi}{\Omega}$) and short periods ($T'=\frac{2\pi}{M\Omega}$) components.
 Each time bin $t_i$ probes a single point $\textbf{k}=(t_i\,\mathrm{mod}\,T,t_i\,\mathrm{mod}\,T')$ within a BZ whose dimensions are inversely proportional to $\Omega$ and $M\Omega$, respectively associated to the short- and long-range periodicity in frequency space.
 The transmitted signal exhibits intensity dips whenever the laser frequency is resonant with an energy band of the lattice.

 This periodic signal is monitored on a photodiode while scanning the frequency of the laser.
-We plot in Fig. \ref{fig:band_structure} the result averaged over 150 periods of length $T$ with $M=10$.
-For the case with only NN coupling terms with equal amplitude, which emulates the physics of graphene (Fig. \ref{fig:band_structure} (a)), we observe two bands with one slow (period $T$) and 10 fast (period $T'$) oscillations, respectively associated to scans of the BZ along $k_x$ and $k_y$.
-The band touching points associated to each Dirac point ($K$ and $K'$) are clearly visible, in very good agreement with theoretical simulations (Fig. \ref{fig:band_structure} (b)).
+We plot in Fig.~\ref{fig:band_structure} the result averaged over 150 periods of length $T$ with $M=10$.
+For the case with only NN coupling terms with equal amplitude, which emulates the physics of graphene (Fig.~\ref{fig:band_structure} (a)), we observe two bands with one slow (period $T$) and 10 fast (period $T'$) oscillations, respectively associated to scans of the BZ along $k_x$ and $k_y$.
+The band touching points associated to each Dirac point ($K$ and $K'$) are clearly visible, in very good agreement with theoretical simulations (Fig.~\ref{fig:band_structure} (b)).